 Our dust aerosols retrieval algorithm is called Mineral Aerosol Profiling from Infrared Radiation (MAPIR).
 It provides the vertical profile of the dust aerosols concentration for each cloud-free IASI spectrum.
 The product also contains the integrated Aerosol Optical Depth (AOD) at 10µm and the value converted at 550nm.
-The current last version is MAPIR v4.1, and the complete IASI/Metop-A time series is available from September 2007 to December 2018 (soon June 2019).
-Every 6 months, the data set is extended by 6 months.
-We are also working on a Near Real Time delivery.
+The current last version is MAPIR v4.1, and the complete IASI/Metop-A time series is available from September 2007.
+Every 6 months (or depending on project and user requests), the data set is extended.
+We are also working with EUMETSAT on a Near Real Time delivery, ubt it will take time.
 The geographic coverage is almost global (except polar areas) from February 2011 onwards.
 Prior to that date, the coverage is limited to 0-40°N, 80°W to 120°E for technical reasons linked to the processing and the IASI data format.

 All information on the product content and how to use it can be found in this document.